greg-raven/Uncommon-Sense/_posts/2016-11-10-arms-and-the-man.md

 ---
-title: 'Arms and the man'
+title: "Arms and the man"
 layout: post
 categories:
-- 'Second Amendment'
+- Second Amendment
 tags:
 - Robert A. Heinlein
 ---